DOSull/weaving-space/state-of-the-code.md

 #### Translation
 A [transformation](#transformation) in which every point in the plane is displaced by a defined vector, i.e. $(x,y)\rarr(x+\delta x,y+\delta y)$.
 In our case all tilings are [periodic](#periodic-tiling), meaning that they have two non-parallel transformation [symmetries](#symmetry).
 #### Vertex
 Points in a tiling at which three or more [tiles](#tile) meet, which are therefore the end points of tiling [edges](#edge).
 Often but not always coincident with the [corners](#corner) of tiles.
 In particular tiling vertices may result from the tiling.
-For example in the 'cheese sandwich' tiling [above](#cheese-sandwich) the tiling induces two vertices along the long sides of each rectangle.
+For example in the 'cheese sandwich' tiling above, the tiling induces two vertices along the long sides of each rectangle.

 ### More implementation related
 #### Labelling